explodinggradients/ragas/docs/getstarted/evals.md

 The purpose of this guide is to illustrate a simple workflow for testing and evaluating an LLM application with `ragas`.
 It assumed minimum knowledge in AI application building and evaluation.
 Please refer to our [installation instruction](./install.md) for installing `ragas`

 ## Evaluation

+!!! note
+    For the sake of this guide, you will be evaluating a text summarization pipeline.
+The goal is to ensure that the output summary captures all the important details specified in text such as growth numbers, market details, etc.

 `ragas` provides a dozen of methods for analyzing the performance of an LLM application, called [metrics](../concepts/metrics/).
 Each metric expects a predefined set of data points using which it calculates scores indicating performance.